CarbonEconomy/CarbonEconomy/GreenAPI/API.md

     ]
   ```

-* **Notes:**

-  <_This is where all uncertainties, commentary, discussion etc. can go.
-I recommend timestamping and identifying oneself when leaving comments here._>
+### Notes:
   A GET request would be the correct RESTful way to do this, but that would mean serialising JSON into query string of which there is no common standard.